 Dungeon Mole Dev Logs

 This is a collection of my weekly development updates for Dungeon Mole.
 The game was developed as my Capstone project for Game Studio Production at Columbia College Chicago.
 I have been the main designer and programmer for this project so much of my tasks were related to creating and desinging gameplay elements along with communicating with a team of artists to create assets for the game.
 Each week we would post on a Microsoft Teams page what we were working on, and then a follow up before we met the next week.
-We are currently 15 weeks into production and expect to ship in May 2025.
+After 10 months of hard work we were happy to release the Dungeon Mole Demo on Itch.io in May of 2025.

 Week 1 and Earlier: The Prototype